OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required.
-This example utilizes CSS3 properties for its functionality.
+This example uses CSS variables for easy customization.

 **Description of the Styling:**

-This technique leverages the `clip-path` property to create a circular mask that reveals a portion of a larger circle.
-By manipulating the `clip-path`'s `circle()` function with a dynamically calculated radius, we simulate the progress bar's movement.
-The background circle provides the track, while a foreground circle, masked by the `clip-path`, represents the progress.
-The percentage is visually displayed using a pseudo-element.
+This technique leverages the `clip-path` property with a circle to create the progress bar's arc.
+A background circle provides the track, while a foreground circle, clipped using `clip-path`, shows the progress.
+CSS variables control the size, colors, and progress percentage.

 **Full Code:**